gmihaiescu/docker/seqware_whitestar_with_pancancer/README.md

          seqware bundle launch --dir /workflow --no-metadata --ini workflow.ini --engine whitestar-parallel

 7. For running real workflows, you will be provided with a gnos pem key that should be installed to the scripts directory of the Sanger workflow.

+## Developers - building the image locally

+1. Assuming docker is installed properly, build image with